-The website of a library or organization may be the first point of contact a resident or business may have when an issue arises or information is required.
-This chart shows the percent of libraries and organizations with a website in the community compared to those in other Connected communities.
+The website of a library or organization may be the first point of contact a resident or business has when an issue arises or information is required.
+This chart shows the percentage of libraries and organizations with a website in the community, compared to those in other Connected communities.